How does equity release work?

 Equity release is a financial commitment related to your home, so it's a big decision.
 As well as providing a roof over your head, it's also a valuable asset and may form a significant part of your estate.

 There's a lot to consider, so it's important to get professional advice.
-This can be from a specialist financial adviser, a solicitor or both to help you decide if it's the right option for you.
+A specialist financial adviser can help you decide if it's the right option for you.

 Prefer to keep reading first?
 Here are some other articles that our customers found helpful: